wielgosz-info/pedestrians-video-2-carla/README.md

 This project uses [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose), created by Ginés Hidalgo, Zhe Cao, Tomas Simon, Shih-En Wei, Yaadhav Raaj, Hanbyul Joo, and Yaser Sheikh, to extract pedestrians skeletons from videos.
 OpenPose has its [own licensing](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/LICENSE) (basically, academic or non-profit organization noncommercial research use only).

 This project uses software, models and datasets from [Max-Planck Institute for Intelligent Systems](https://is.mpg.de/en), namely [VPoser: Variational Human Pose Prior for Body Inverse Kinematics](https://github.com/nghorbani/human_body_prior), [Body Visualizer](https://github.com/nghorbani/body_visualizer), [Configer](https://github.com/MPI-IS/configer) and [Perceiving Systems Mesh Package](https://github.com/MPI-IS/mesh), which have their own licenses (non-commercial scientific research purposes, see each repo for details).
 The models can be downloaded from ["Expressive Body Capture: 3D Hands, Face, and Body from a Single Image" website](https://smpl-x.is.tue.mpg.de).
 Required are the "SMPL-X with removed head bun" or other SMPL-based model that can be fed into [BodyModel](https://github.com/nghorbani/human_body_prior/blob/master/src/human_body_prior/body_model/body_model.py) - right now our code utilizes only [first 22 common SMPL basic joints](https://meshcapade.wiki/SMPL#related-models-the-smpl-family#skeleton-layout).
 For VPoser, the "VPoser v2.0" model is used.
-Both downloaded models need to be put in `pedestrians-video-2-carla/models` directory.
-If using other SMPL models, the defaults in `pedestrians-video-2-carla/src/pedestrians_video_2_carla/renderers/smpl_renderer.py` may need to be modified.
+Both downloaded models need to be put in `models` directory.
+If using other SMPL models, the defaults in `src/pedestrians_video_2_carla/data/smpl/constants.py` may need to be modified.
 SMPL-compatible datasets can be obtained from [AMASS: Archive of Motion Capture As Surface Shapes](https://amass.is.tue.mpg.de/).
 Each available dataset has its own license / citing requirements.
 During the development of this project, we mainly used [CMU](http://mocap.cs.cmu.edu/) and [Human Eva](http://humaneva.is.tue.mpg.de/) SMPL-X Gender Specific datasets.

 ## Funding